citp/privacy-policy-historical/h/ho/hot/hotpress.com.md

-> *The following text is extracted and transformed from the hotpress.com privacy policy that was archived on 2013-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130617010235id_/http%3A//www.hotpress.com/1278227.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hotpress.com privacy policy that was archived on 2013-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131219231435id_/http%3A//www.hotpress.com/1278227.html) for the most accurate reproduction.*

-# Hotpress Privacy Policy
+# Hotpress Privacy Policy | Hot Press

 hotpress.com and its associated companies respect your right to privacy and this statement sets out hotpress.com's policy towards safeguarding information which you disclose to us.